wadkars/ctakes-misc/README.md

 	$ hdfs dfs -mkdir ./sample_data_txt
 	$ hdfs dfs -put ~/src/ctakes-misc/sample_data/data/* ./sample_data_txt
 	$ hdfs dfs -ls ./sample_data_txt

+## Create /tmp/random folder on all datanodes in the cluster

+	$ mkdir /tmp/random

 ## Copy /tmp/ctakes_config to all datanodes in the cluster

 The PIG UDF's will run on the data nodes.
 Copy the folder "ctakes_config" to all the data nodes in the cluster.
 My command to do that is.
 Ensure that the "/tmp/ctakes-config" on all machines has 777 permissions